FacundoCastillo12/FacundoCastillo12/README.md

 ## About me

 <p> I am a full stack developer with experience in creating and maintaining complete web applications.
-My skills cover both frontend and backend development, allowing me to manage projects from start to finish.
-I have a strong knowledge of technologies such as React, Node.js, and both SQL and NoSQL databases.
-My goal is to build efficient, scalable, and maintainable applications.
+My main strengths are React for the frontend and NestJS for the backend, allowing me to manage projects from start to finish.
 </p>

 ##  Languages and Tools: